 The Medicare Prescription Drug Improvement and Modernization Act of 2003 was enacted - the most significant expansion of Medicare since its enactment.
 It included a prescription drug benefit.

-The Office of Public Health Emergency Preparedness (now the Office of the Assistant Secretary for Preparedness and Response) was created to coordinate efforts against bioterrorism and other emergency health threats.
+The Office of Public Health Emergency Preparedness (now the Administration for Strategic Preparedness and Response) was created to coordinate efforts against bioterrorism and other emergency health threats.

 The Centers for Medicare & Medicaid was created, replacing the Health Care Financing Administration.HHS responds to the nation's first bioterrorism attack - delivery of anthrax through the mail.